Machian Gravity: A mathematical formulation for Mach's Principle: Developing the Mathematical Framework for Machian Gravity

 If we assume that the vector field is constant, i.e., there is no influence from the background, the motion of a free particle follows the standard four-dimensional geodesic, and the right-hand side of the equation is zero.
 However, if we consider that the background can influence the particle's motion, the vector field appears on the right-hand side.
-In an inertial frame, the vector field remains constant, leading to a zero contribution on the right-hand side.
-Conversely, in a non-inertial reference frame, the background have some velocity in that reference frame, generating an electromagnetic like tensor.
-This vector field drives the particle's motion in the non-inertial reference frame.
+In an inertial frame, the vector field remains constant, leading to a zero contribution from the right-hand side.
+Conversely, in a non-inertial reference frame, the background velocity is dependent on the space-time.
+This generates a field tensor similar to an electromagnetic tensor.
+The right hand side of the equation gives all the pseudo forces.